The Eden Bulletin

 The primary trigger for the involvement of the young is the Duke of Edinburgh’s Award (DofE).
 To date there have been 28 DofE #PristineParish Volunteerships in the Rissingtons and Stow.

-Youngsters love to litter pick and Eden provides the perfect way to operate to a schedule that matches the DofE regime of an hour per week.
+Youngsters love to keep their home parish litter-free and Eden provides the perfect way to operate to a schedule that matches the DofE regime of an hour per week.

 As their Assessor, I write a report on their achievements and learnings.